 |Application(s):||Functional(Report Gene) Assay|

 Figure 1.
 Recombinant Jurkat stably expressing human CD27-NFκB.

 Figure 2.
-Detect Luciferase assay by Promega Bright-Glo Luciferase Assay System.
+Detect Luciferase assay by Ultra Luciferase Detection Kit CBPH0001（we strongly suggest to purchase from Cobioer).
 Jurkat-CD27-NFκB-Luciferase Reporter cells were stimulated by CD70/CHO cells, the S/B was 26.5-fold.